wormholer/KAP-manual/en/install/check_env.en.md

 Check Spark's avaivability, there are two cases:

-1. If there is already a spark installed in the environment, and its version is higher than 1.6.0 (Please run `spark_shell —version` to get current spark version), it is available for KAP, i.e.
+1. If there is an existing spark installed in the environment, and its version is higher than 1.6.0 (run `spark_shell —version` to get current spark version), it is useful for KAP, i.e.

    export SPARK_HOME='SPARK_IN_ENV'